mpoquet/mpoquet.github.io/posts/2019-03-why-r/why-r.rst

 1. `My personal history with R`_ — AKA why I avoided R like the plague for long
 2. `Main mistakes to avoid in R`_ — Quick list for those in a hurry
-3. `Showcase`_ — Shameful propaganda about R's potential conciseness, tunability and visualization output quality
+3. `Showcase`_ — Shows R's potential conciseness, tunability and visualization output quality
+4. `Final word`_ — Shameful propaganda on why you should think about R to analyze and visualize data

 |